Updated on March 29, 2022

 Photography courtesy of Lone Pine Brewing Company

 Located a snappy one-minute stroll from Goodfire in the same industrial complex, Lone Pine brews some of the most exciting New England IPAs in Portland.
-For instance, Neon Balloon Dog, a hazy featuring Citra, Ella, and El Dorado that’s deliciously pine-y.
-And Money Gun, an imperial New England IPA with Talis and BRU-1 for a super hazy that makes it rain in juice.
-If you know what we mean.
+For instance, Juice Punch, a hazy featuring Citra, Galaxy, and El Dorado hops that the brewery proclaims is sort of a “nod to nostalgia with an eye to the future,” including innovative yeasts and fermentation techniques.

 Plus, with many of the city’s best food trucks making frequent appearances, you can head to Goodfire and Lone Pine and make it a real day of drinking and eating at two of the best breweries in Portland, Maine.